 If products containing asbestos are disturbed, microscopic asbestos fibres are released into the air.
 When asbestos fibres are inhaled, they may get trapped in the lungs and remain there for a lifetime.
 Over time, these fibres can cause scarring and inflammation, which can affect breathing and lead to serious health problems and ultimately cancer or a dust disease.

 The most harmful asbestos fibres are invisible to the naked eye and easily breathed into the lungs.
 These particulates are called respirable fibres.
 Asbestos is commonly suggested in the industry as the 'silent killer'.
 The reason for this term is because persons being exposed to asbestos, even in high concentrations, would not be aware of the dangers.
 There is no itching sensation, scratching, shortness of breath, smell or visual indication of the airborne dust.

 Fortunately, Asbestex has the technology to detect airborne asbestos fibre concentrations.
-We can place air monitoring devices in your residential home or work place.
-Control air monitors are inexpensive to run, safe, accurate and extremely sensitive to airborne dust.
+We can offer asbestos air sampling devices in your residential home or work place.
+Air Sampling Pumps are inexpensive to operate, safe and extremely accurate in measuring concentrations of airborne asbestos fibres.

 Everybody is exposed to asbestos at some time during their life.

 Very low levels of asbestos may be present in the air, water, and soil.
 In some cities tap water can contain asbestos from naturally occurring rock seams and shelves through a catchment.
 However, most people do not become ill from their brief exposure or digestion.